hubertp/type-debugger-tutorial/us-subtyping.md

  - m4:
  - m5:

 ### Subtyping03 (source at *subtyping/Subtyping03.scala*)
-Let's assume a fragment of generic Tree data structure, as presented in the example.
-It looks similar to how Scala collections are built - you could easily extend Tree to mutable and immutable data structures.
-However the details are not so important.
-Compiler will report the following error:

-    userstudies/src/main/scala/examples/inference/Subtyping04.scala:21: error: illegal inheritance;
-     self-type mutable.ITree[N] does not conform to TreeLike[N,mutable.ITree]'s selftype TreeLike[N,mutable.ITree]
-                   with TreeLike[N, ITree] {
-                        ^
-    one error found

-- What is the underlying problem?
-- How would you fix this error?

-### Subtyping04 (source at *subtyping/Subtyping04.scala*)
 For these questions remember that Integer is a subtype of Number.

 ### test1, test2, test3 ###